RoMe: Towards Large Scale Road Surface Reconstruction via Mesh Representation: APPROACHES

 To expedite the reconstruction of large areas (e.g., $600 \times 600$ square meters), we introduce a novel waypoint sampling approach to improve the efficiency of mesh initialization in Section~\ref{s:approach:init}.
 As presented in Fig.~\ref{fig:waypoint}, the core principle is divide-and-conquer.
 In other words, instead of reconstructing the entire road surface in one go, RoMe divides the vast area into smaller, manageable sub-areas centered around waypoints.
 Each of these sub-areas is then reconstructed individually.
 Once all sub-areas are processed, they are seamlessly merged to form the complete road surface reconstruction.
 It enhances computational efficiency and ensures detailed representation across the entire area.

 As detailed in Algorithm 1, camera pose positions are treated as a set of point clouds $P$.
 The first waypoint is randomly selected from $P$.
 Given the desired sampling radius $R$, the farthest point sampling algorithm selects waypoints ($ p_1,p_2,...,p_N$).
 Subsequent steps involve gathering all camera poses $P_{sub_j}$ and images $I_{sub_j}$ within the radius for each waypoint $p_j$ and traversing each sub-area $A_{sub_j}$ for optimization.
 This process is iteratively applied until all sub-areas are adequately covered, resulting in the entire road surface being updated.
 In practice, the initial waypoint is randomly selected in each training epoch to ensure consistency at the boundaries between different sub-areas.
+We detail the stopping conditions for two loops in Algorithm 1: